 Tubing color: Clear tubing.
-Connect the CLEAR tubing from the faucet base stud to the Stage-5 filter's outflow end at point H. (See "Flow -->" arrow on the filter for direction.)
-Fitting type: Quick Connect: Simply push the Clear tubing into the QC fitting.
-No Inserts, Sleeves or

-Nuts are needed to secure the connection.
+Connect the CLEAR tubing from the faucet base stud to the Stage-6 filter's outflow end at point H. (See "Flow -->" arrow on the filter is the output to faucet at Point Z.) Fitting type: Quick Connect: Simply push the Clear tubing into the QC fitting.
+No Inserts, Sleeves or Nuts are needed to secure the connection.
 No Teflon tape needed here.